salmafarah/MUA-website-Part2/README.md

 ![](https://imgur.com/1cpD8jF.jpg)

-### Build With
+## Build With
 -HTML
 -CSS
 -JavaScript
 -React
 -Lottie

-### Next Steps and Goals
+## Next Steps and Goals

 I plan to contiune working on this project.
 My goal is to create the following:

 1. Allow the user update and delete the beautician form.
 2. Show the user all of their appointments.
-3. Create a dynamiclly changing side nav bar that creates a "My Client" tab when a user becomes a beautician.
+3. Create a dynamically changing side nav bar that creates a "My Client" tab when a user becomes a beautician.
 4. Use Reat Bootstrap to create a Log In and Sign Up modal.
 5. Allow the user to see a specific beauticians profile.
 6. Allow the beautician to upload images using AWS in the beautician form.